vbaboyan/vbaboyan.github.io/_posts/2019-11-11-nutrition.md

 <img src="{{ site.url }}{{site.baseurl }}/assets/images/figs/wordclouds2.png" alt="Potassium WordCloud">

-The word cloud on the top-left are the potassium-rich foods found in the Nuts and Nuts Products and the cloud on the top-right are the foods found in the Fruit and Fruit Juices category.
+The word cloud on the top-left are the potassium-rich foods found in the Nut and Nut Products and the cloud on the top-right are the foods found in the Fruit and Fruit Juices.
 The cloud on the bottom is a lot larger since most potassium-rich foods tend to be Vegetable and Vegetable products which makes sense.
-Although there are quite a few uninformative words in the clouds, you can nonetheless get a good idea of the foods in each category.
+This method isn't perfect, as you can easily spot uninformative words in the clouds.
+But it's as they say, *data isn't a substitute for common sense*.
+You can nonetheless get a good idea of the foods in each category.

 ## Recommendations